loganphillips792/homelab/docker/README.md

 not natively.
 Uptime Kuma doesn’t read a static config file on start; it stores monitors in a SQLite DB under /app/data.
 You will have to manually import the backup file.

+- Reset Password
+  1. `docker exec -it uptime-kuma bash`
+  2. `npm run reset-password`

+- There is a something going on with the DNS, where some services are reported to be up, but others are reported to be down.
+These down services, are still acccessible by URL, but uptime-kuma reports them as down due to the errror `getaddrinfo ENOTFOUND`.
+To fix this, run `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder` on the host Mac machine, and uptime-kuma should successfully report that all services are running.

 ## Tailscale

 1. Create account at https://login.tailscale.com/admin